lyubomir-bozhinov/my-manager-readme/README.md

 ### **How to Reach Me**
 - **Slack/Teams**: Best for quick, informal messages (I aim to respond to non-urgent items within an hour).
 Use 🟡 for urgent matters (I’ll respond ASAP).
 - **Email**: Ideal for longer updates or requests requiring deeper thought.
 - **Calendar**: Please book most meetings in advance so I can prioritise and prepare.
-If you’re blocked or need urgent help, let me know—we’ll sort it out ASAP.
+If you’re blocked or need urgent help, let me know — we’ll sort it out ASAP.

 ### **Working Hours & Flexibility**
 - **In-Office Days**: Our anchor days for planning and team time are flexible (we'll define them togetherr).